OuhscBbmc/redcap-manual-v1/check/part11.md

 #### Must accounts be removed within a certain time frame (e.g., 24 hours) after staff departure {#sec-check-part11-role-provisioning-departure}

-Yes, REDCap allows for the expedient removal of staff from the appropriate REDCap projects..
+Yes, REDCap allows for the expedient removal of staff from the appropriate REDCap projects.

 It is the RT's responsibility to monitor staff changes and remove accounts from the projects.